I thank the Leas-Cheann Comhairle for his endeavours yesterday evening regarding the commitment I made.

 A directly elected mayor for Waterford will be important for the south east.
 Waterford needs to double if not treble its population size.
 Cork and Limerick are the same.
 How do we do that?
 Who do we trust to manage that?
 I believe we should trust our democratic system and the people.

-I broadly agree with the proposal that the relationship between the new directly elected mayor and the local authority chief executive would be akin to that of a Minister and a departmental Secretary General.
+I agree broadly with the proposal that the relationship between the new directly elected mayor and the local authority chief executive would be akin to that of a Minister and a departmental Secretary General.
 I agree with the proposal for making the chairs of the various strategic planning committees, the current corporate policy group, into a cabinet.
 That is an easy way of the current system evolving into this approach.
 Those of us who have worked as councillors know the local area committee system works.
 That should be strengthened at the same time.
 Powers should not just rest in the key areas of transport and planning but include enterprise development, culture and the environment.
 I would also like to see the strengthening of local government in education, policing and healthcare.

 This would really empower local government.
 However, it will happen better when faith in local government is returned.
 Faith in politics comes from people having the ability to get rid of a mayor if they do not like the way their city is being run and developed.
 The current system whereby we hand over a mayoral chain every year is a phoney exercise, pretending the real power is there.
 It is deeply unfair to councillors and those who take up the office of mayor.
 My experience in Dublin is that one is only getting to grips with it and understanding the scale of the job when one is then out of office because the year is up.
 It is a completely flawed and failed system.